Klortho/config-one-project/to-do.md

-# config-one improvements
+# To do - config-one

-### Fix loading of JS files with dist/config1.js
+## Fix loading of JS files with dist/config1.js

 I need to fix it so that the webpack-generated dist in dist/config1.js can dynamically load JS files.
 I think `require` is the way to go, but I'm having